mweststrate/react-amsterdam-2017-slides/src/00_intro.md

 # MobX

-Makes sure .box1[data] is always, automatically and efficiently reflected in .box3[derived values] and that necessary .box4[side effects] are fired.
+Makes sure .box1[data] is always, automatically and efficiently reflected in all .box3[derived values] and that necessary .box4[side effects] are fired.

 ---